p3palazzo/comparative-histories/chapter.md

 to do so has led not only to an uneasy coexistence between history and its supporting fields, but even to the continued creeping of Idealist assumptions into historical narratives.

-[^1]: @durm:1910baukunst; @chipiez:1876histoire.
-For a convincing and
-    currently accepted archaeology of the development of the Doric order, see @barletta:2009origins.

-[^2]: This is not the case for urban history, which in Latin America has
-    a well established track of specialized scholarship encompassing the Precolumbian and Colonial periods as well as the more recent past.
-    However, urban history generally has a lesser bearing on the professional education of architects.
-See, for example,
-    @fridman:2013cidades.